Clicky

 • Endemic species are extremely vulnerable because they are only found in restricted, and sometimes small, areas.

 Find out if there are any endemic species of plant, animal, or fungus where you live.
-You can research online.
-Or you can visit a local nature center or library and ask an educator or librarian for help.
+You can research online or visit a local nature center or library.